teobot/surveyWebsite/README.md

 ### Bugs and issues
 - SurveyCreator.php
-- - [x] The nth card is not working, moved the styleSheet to just the creator
 - - [ ] When removing all questions the footer gets pushed up
-- - [x] Cannot delete questions, Change script to delete parent "form" not "div"
-- [ ] Card styling is affecting every page
 - [ ] Go though and add client side validation to addedQuestions on survey creator
-- [ ] For some reason in the insertSurveyIntoDatabase.php it needs to be encoded and then decoded

-### Latest update notes 10/11/2019
-- Started work on a survey creator tool
-- - Users can now add as many questions as they please
-- - Users can now delete each question
-- - [ ] Submit button need to receive all the variables and place into a array

-- [x] Created a new API that returns a list of surveys of a user
-- [x] Survey management page now returns a constantly updating list of surveys using a API
-- [x] Create data now inserts a test form for the bonfire account user
-- [x] Created a survey view form that gets the survey id and displays the information

 ### Features to add / Things to do
 - [ ] Make sure that all the images on the competitors pages are correct to the section